thepechkdi/Job-Search-Automation/docs/README.md

 Contents:
 - **overview.md** A high-level introduction to the project:

-What the system does
+What the system does?

-Why it was created
+Why it was created?

 - **architecture.md** Detailed technical explanation of the system architecture: